data-scientist-prem/Number_Guessing_Game/README.md

 2. The computer then randomly selects a number between **0 to 100**.

 3. The user is prompted to guess the number.
 For each guess:
-   - The game provides hints like *"Try a lower number!"* or *"Try a higher number!"*
+   - The game provides hints like *"Lower the number please!"* or *"Higher the number please!"*
    - It also displays the **remaining attempts** after each guess.

 4. If the user runs out of attempts, the game ends with a **"Game Over"** message.